Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

     The editing toolbar is displayed.

 2. Click the *Unassigned* drop-down list.
-    All users registered in the system instance are displayed in the list.
+    All users registered in the current instance are displayed in the list.

 3. Select the user to whom you want to assign the task.